AM Technical Profile: DWQRX

 granted and the license to cover was granted, the translator was

-relocated to nearby Fort Payne, although it remained licensed to
+relocated to nearby Fort Payne on a water tower, although it

 The station was reported off the air in the Spring of 2020 due to